Natural dye from your garden – beautiful, creative and easy

 And I believe that grow-your-own dyes from garden plants is a trend that will grow enormously in popularity in the next few years.

 It’s creative and almost anyone can do it, although there’s a certain amount of experimentation involved.
-If, for example, you’re a knitter or crafter, how much more exciting is it to dye your own wool and felt?
-Especially as you’re using ingredients that would otherwise be thrown away, such as vegetable skins and dead flower heads.
+But if, for example, you’re a knitter or crafter, it’s easy and exciting to dye your own wool and felt.
+Especially if you’re using ingredients that would otherwise be thrown away, such as vegetable skins and dead flower heads.
+And the colours are soft and natural.

+They also want everything to be produced ethically and to Fair Trade standards.
 Fabrics are made and dyed by small scale producers and artisanal co-operatives around the world, such as Scottish micro-mills or co-operatives in India.
 Clothes and bedding are then sewn in atelier protege in Belgium.
-(This roughly translates as ‘protected workshop’, along Fair Trade principles.)
+(This roughly translates as ‘protected workshop’, where around 40% of the workers are differently abled.)

 Flowers and vegetable skins for dyes at home